AndrewSellek/SelfSimilarThermalWinds/README.md

 ## Analytic Solution (analytic\_solution.py)
 Uses the equations in the form given in Sellek et al. (in prep.) to integrate the streamline solution using a first order Euler method.
-The solver uses x to represnet the cylindrical radius R and y to represent the cylindrical coordinate z.
+The solver uses x to represent the cylindrical radius R and y to represent the cylindrical coordinate z.

 There are three modes of operation:
 * **\[Default\]** Calculate the streamline solution for a given set of wind parameters and given Mach number(s).